lucyjanetetlow/cdcssg.github.io/information/problems/reflux.md

 group: information
 ---

 Gastric reflux is common in children with CdCS.

-There are many treatment options ranging from daily medication to surgery.
-The following are common treatments after consultation with a paediatrician:
+There are many treatment options, ranging from daily medication to surgery.
+The following are common, after consultation with a paediatrician:

 * Thickened feeds
 * Elimination of cow’s milk and products